HVAC Services in Las Vegas, Nevada

 Las Vegas is arguably the hardest city on HVAC systems in the entire United States.
 In 2024, the city hit an all-time record of 120°F, endured 112 days above 100°F, and suffered 526 heat-related deaths in Clark County.
 AC systems here run 10–11 months per year — accumulating 6–7 years of national-average wear in a single year — which is why the average Las Vegas AC lasts just 8–12 years vs. the 15–20 year national average.
 The desert compounds the problem: constant dust and sand infiltrate condenser units, extreme UV degrades external components in half the normal time, and monsoon season dumps debris into outdoor units.
 With NV Energy rates rising and summer bills routinely exceeding $250–$300/month, efficiency matters more here than almost anywhere.
 The difference between a well-maintained, properly sized, high-SEER system and a neglected one can mean $3,000+ per year in energy costs and $10,000+ in premature replacement.
 In Las Vegas, your AC isn't a comfort appliance — it's life-safety equipment.

-Licensed hvac pros serving all of Clark County and surrounding areas.
+Independent hvac providers may serve all of Clark County and surrounding areas, subject to availability.

 (520) 783-3777